55: No Such Thing As Samurai Nail Clippers

 And it's called a wetting agent, and it's to make water wetter.

-And in the Alaskan pipeline, they put this stuff in and it reduces pumping costs by up to 50%.
+Well, they use it in oil as well and in the Alaskan pipeline they put this stuff in and it reduces pumping costs by up to 50%.

 But you don't want to mix up the oil and the water if you're a firefighter as well.

-So when it's the first time they used this stuff, there were puddles of it around and the firefighters were complaining that we were slipping on the puddles because it was so wet.
+So when it's the first time they used this stuff, there were puddles of it around and the firefighters were complaining that it was slipping on the puddles because it was so wet.

 Quick step in one of those puddles of water for stability.